sepehr-alipour/sepehr-alipour/README.md

 ### Hi there 👋
-My name is **Sepehr** which means **"Sky"** in the <em>Persian</em> language.
-Since creating something new always makes me satisfied, I  started learning programming in my childhood by [I386]("https://en.wikipedia.org/wiki/I386") CPU generation and [MS-DOS]("https://en.wikipedia.org/wiki/MS-DOS") OS.
-I have 6 years of experience in  mobile application development (Android) and I have 3 years of experience in developing web applications as a Front-End.
-I am passionate about learning new technologies to utilize them in my lifestyle.
-I always try to find automated solutions for routine processes.
-I love animals and birds which my favorite species is birds because they are always free and can travel whenever they prefer.
+My name is **Sepehr** which means **"Sky"** in <em>Persian</em>.
+With 6 years of experience in mobile app development (Android) and 3 years in web development as a Front-End developer, I am constantly seeking out new technologies to learn and apply in my work.
+I am passionate about finding innovative solutions to improve efficiency and streamline processes.

 ![Twitter Follow](https://img.shields.io/twitter/follow/sepehr_alipour?style=social)
 [![Linkedin: sepehralipour](https://img.shields.io/badge/-sepehralipour-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://[https://www.linkedin.com/in/sepehralipour/]([https://www.linkedin.com/in/sepehralipour/](https://www.linkedin.com/in/sepehralipour/)))](https://www.linkedin.com/in/sepehralipour/)